 The converter detailed here uses a flyback topology.
 The flyback theory appears to be the most suitable and functional technique of getting an immediate output voltage originating from a lower direct input voltage.

-The main switching component in the converter is actually a power SIPMOS transistor T1 (see Fig. 1).
+The main switching component in this boost charger circuit is actually a power SIPMOS transistor T1 (see Fig. 1).
 During its conduction period, the current passing through L1 increases exponentially with time.

 During the ON time of the switching cycle, the inductor stores the induced magnetic energy.